mit-teaching-systems-lab/dcss/README.md

-# Teacher Moments
+# Decks

-## Practice spaces for teacher preparation programs
+## Practice spaces for preparation programs

 > "We conclude that, in the program we studied, prospective teachers have fewer opportunities to engage in approximations that focus on contingent, interactive practice than do novices in the other two professions we studied."
 Grossman et al. ([2009](https://cset.stanford.edu/sites/default/files/files/documents/publications/Grossman-TeachingPracticeACross-ProfessionalPerspective.pdf))